 - ONE winner will be chosen from the comments section below by Random Generator.

 ENTRIES FOR THIS GIVEAWAY WILL NOT BE ACCEPTED BY EMAIL or COMMENTS LEFT ON THE FACEBOOK PAGE.
 YOU MUST COME TO THE BLOG TO LEAVE YOUR COMMENT.
 THANK YOU!

 Good luck and thank you for your participation!

 Disclosure: I received “End of the Rainbow Fruit Salad” to review and provide this giveaway.
 I was not compensated in any other way and all opinions are 100% my own.

-This book is also available on Amazon!Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+This book is also available on Amazon!Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!

 Subscribe to receive the latest Teach Preschool blog posts by email...

 Disclosure: Teach Preschool is a participating member in the Amazon Services LLC Associates Program